Christophers27/Noire-Worldbuilding/Levels/Level 2.md

 ## Entrance Hall

 The entrance of the university, with a large, grand staircase leading up to the second floor.
 Many doorways and hallways create a maze-like structure.
+It is pristine and well-kept, representing Nilo's initial hopeful outlook on college and a fresh start.
+The architecture is orderly and symmetrical, with a lot of natural light.

+Ahead, on the first floor, is a long hallway with many doors, leading to the Dark Maze.
+As the player progresses, the hallway will become darker, more dilapidated and asymmetrical, with twists and turns.
+At a certain point, the player will be unable to return to the entrance hall, and will be forced to continue forward.

 ---

 - The Counselor first appears here, and has a scripted fight with Nilo.
 The player cannot win, and the Counselor will disappear after the fight, leaving behind a clue on how to defeat them later in the game.
+- The door at the top of the staircase, which leads to the rooms of the second floor, is locked.
+The player will return here after escaping the Dark Maze and Library, and will lead to the Counselor's Office.
+- In the transition to the Dark Maze, the hallway will begin to have turns and blocked paths, requiring the player to go through various rooms with many doors to go forward.
+  - The purpose of this is to make the player feel lost, and have a smooth transition to the Dark Maze area.
+  - At a certain checkpoint, the player will go through one of multiple doors that teleports them to the Dark Maze.
+I'm thinking the darkness can hide the area transition, and make it seem like the player is just going forward.

 ## Dark Maze